shaido987/shaido987.github.io/_projects/wind_power_forecast.md

 </div>

 {% comment %}
-Using the profile class here to left align the image without changing the sass
+Using the profile class here to left align the image without changing the sass.
 {% endcomment %}

 <div class="profile float-right">